ranjanrana1712/Profit-and-Loss/README.md

 Hello Folks,

-With help of Tanay Pratab, i have created  a simple website that will CALCULATE PROFIT AND LOSS.
+With help of Tanay Pratab, I have created  a simple website that will CALCULATE PROFIT AND LOSS.

 What i have used